technofocus-pte/trnsfrmoprtnAIdynmfldsrvc/Lab 3/Lab 3 - Universal Resource Scheduling for Dynamics 365 Field Service.md

 hands-on experience in optimizing field service operations using Dynamics 365.

-## Exercise 1 – Login Into Microsoft Fabric Portal
+## Exercise 1 – Login Into Microsoft Dynamic 365 Field Service

 1. Open the Edge browser and navigate to **Microsoft Dynamics 365** by visiting +++https://www.microsoft.com/en-in/dynamics-365/+++